What We Decide About People Based on Their Appearance

 The Sociable Face

 We studied to what extent people think they are able to judge these three traits (morality, competence, and sociability) from facial appearances.
 Across five studies, we found consistent evidence that people think they are better able to judge sociability from facial appearances (compared to morality and competence).
-People that appearances can help reveal whether a stranger is agreeable, warm, and friendly.
+People believe that appearances can help reveal whether a stranger is agreeable, warm, and friendly.
 This doesn’t necessarily mean that people are able to accurately judge sociability from faces, just that people think they can.

 In one study, we asked people to rate how appropriate it was to use facial appearance to judge potential job applicants.
 People considered it most appropriate (and effective) to use appearances to judge applicants for jobs that were related to sociability (participants were told that the manager needed to hire an employee who was friendly and likable).
 These results suggest that appearances can introduce bias into hiring procedures, especially for positions that require good social skills.